adoptium/temurin-build/RELEASING.md

   4. Build the `pipeline_jobs_generator` that you just made.
 Ensure the equivalent `openjdkxx_pipeline` to the generator exists or this will fail.
 If the job fails or is unstable, search the console log for `WARNING` or `ERROR` messages for why.
 Once it has completed successfully, the [pipeline](https://ci.adoptopenjdk.net/job/build-scripts/) is ready to go!

+  5. Update the view for the [build and test pipeline calendar](https://ci.adoptopenjdk.net/view/Build%20and%20Test%20Pipeline%20Calendar) to include the new version

 ### Update Repository

 At some point in a java version's lifecycle, the JDK version will be maintained in an update repository.
 The first notification of this will be via mail list in one of two places: